maggi1129/BarrenLandAnalysisCaseStudy/README.md

 “120 52 135 547”, “260 52 275 547”} 22816 192608

 # Approach used:
-Modified BFS
+Modified BFS and used a facade pattern

 # Running the java application
-Clone the repo and run using an IDE:
+Clone the repo and run using an IDE, all the packages/files are in src folder such as
+- Constants,
+- Service Interface,
+- Implementation and its test
+- Domain for objects
+- launcher with main

 # Snapshots for given inputs: